 Finance in Lockdown: An Interview with Atom Bank

 David McCarthy, CFO of Atom Bank, is one of the original founders of the UK’s first bank built exclusively for mobile.
 He earned his finance stripes as a CFO at the likes of Britannia and Bank of Ireland.
-We discuss Atom Bank’s origins, how mobile tech can keep money moving during national lockdown and how a traditional finance approach can drive start-up innovation forward.
+David spoke with prepaid card provider Soldo about Atom Bank’s origins, how mobile tech can keep money moving during national lockdown and how a traditional finance approach can drive start-up innovation forward.

 David, the UK is entering a lockdown period where it’s going to be very hard to go into branch or continue with mortgage payments.
 As the co-founder of an exclusively mobile bank, do you believe that the ability to conduct everything via mobile is now more vital now than ever?

 You’ve got your finger on the key point there.
 Being able to do things remotely, without unnecessary friction, is what most consumers simply expect now..

 There’s a demographic who are not so used to banking remotely, but I’d say the majority of people are very comfortable with doing things on their mobile phones.
 To that extent, as long as someone is sitting behind the scenes making things work properly and can be at the end of a phone to answer questions, most banking processes don’t get disrupted by even extreme events like the one we are experiencing now, which I think is a very important point.

 But we’re also using mobile technology to make the whole process more engaging and more efficient.
 For example, our quickest mortgage application was completed in just 14 seconds, because of the way we’ve engineered it.
 Savings accounts are opened in minutes without any requirement to exchange paper documents, which can be a huge asset in times like this.